themosis/documentation/routing.md

 So there are 2 cases:

-- If your website is mainly a blog, you can keep the default behaviour and use it as is for the home page and it listens to requests made to this URI `/`
+- If your website is mainly a blog, you can keep the default behaviour and use it as is for the home page, and it listens to requests made to this URI `/`.
 - If your home page is not a main blog page, a custom WordPress page has been defined to display the list of most recent posts, so the `home` route won't handle requests made to `/` URI but perhaps to a `/blog` URI instead.
 In order for this scenario to work, you must define a custom page from the WordPress administration -> Settings -> Reading panel.

 Here's an example of a route listening to the WordPress home page: